bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 constant time, and without differences in the patterns of memory accesses depending on which values are used.

-The multiplication algorithm above only works properly for N-torsion points.
-Implementations MUST NOT use this algorithm on anything that is not an N- torsion point.
+The optimized multiplication algorithm above only works properly for N-torsion points.
+Implementations MUST NOT use this algorithm on anything that is not known to be an N-torsion point.
 Otherwise, it will produce the wrong answer, with extremely negative consequences for security.

 # Use of the scalar multiplication primitive for Diffie-Hellman Key Agreement

 The above scalar multiplication primitive can be used to implement Diffie-Hellman with cofactor.
-Note that the multiplication by the cofactor 392 does not need to be computed in constant time and, hence, it only requires nine doublings and two additions (i.e., one uses the binary representation of 392 and computes a double-and-add point multiplication scanning bits from left to right).
-It MUST NOT be computed with the optimized algorithm above, as P is not known to be a torsion point, and therefore the scalar recoding is not correct.

 ~~~
 DH(m, P):